Substance Use

 Adolescents and Teens

-• Introducing drugs during adolescence may cause brain changes that have profound and long-lasting consequences.
+• Introducing drugs during adolescence may cause brain changes that have profound and long-lasting consequences on important regions of the brain.

 • Using abusable substances during the teenage years can disrupt brain function in areas critical to motivation, memory, learning, judgment, and behavior control.